Home

 Endeavour We collected this custom built vehicle on the 29th December 2011 even though we knew one of the blinds and some curtains were missing.
 These are to be provided at a later date.
 On the way back we decided to overnight at the Clumber Park CC site which was only a short drive away.
 This was just as well because it was late afternoon by the time we left the factory and the winter night was already descending.
 Not all the controls were familiar to me but I had driven similar automatics before and I felt reasonably comfortable driving this 26ft (8 meter) length vehicle the short distance to site.
 At 2ft longer and 18 inches taller than our previously owned Auto Trail Mohican, it only just fitted on the pitch I asked the site warden to allocate to us.
 During the evening and the next morning we continued to familiarise ourselves with our new purchase before setting off for home.
 The layout worked well and any concerns we had about this were soon dispelled.
 I had more room to move around and Wendy could manage far more easily and has gained more independence.
 It wasn't a cold night but we noticed the Alde 3010 central heating system did not seem to cope very well and struggled to raise the internal temperature above 16C.
 The layout is not conducive to the fitting of many radiators so was this the problem or had I not set the controls correctly?
 I asked RS for comments.

 I was impressed with the handling.
-The automatic gear change will take a little getting used to, but coupled with the cruise control it will make long distance driving much less tiring.
+The automatic gear change will take a little getting used to but, coupled with the cruise control it will make long distance driving much less tiring.
 The ride is far superior to the Mercedes Sprinter.
 There was much less roll and it rode rough sections of the highway far more gently.
-I had specified a rear window rather than a camera system to provide rear view visibility with the intention of again fitting a fresnel lens to the back window to keep an eye on our towed car.
-It was on the way home I noticed the rear view mirror was missing and with the rear window being smaller than expected, I was beginning to have doubts as to whether I had done the right thing.
-To make a better judgement, I need to try it further with the rear view mirror fitted.
+I had specified a rear window rather than a camera system to provide rear view visibility with the intention of again fitting a Fresnel lens to the back window to keep an eye on our towed car.
+It was on the way home I noticed the rear view mirror was missing and, with the rear window being smaller than expected, I was beginning to have doubts as to whether I had done the right thing.
+To make a better judgement I need to try it further with the rear view mirror fitted.
 I also had concerns about ground clearance.
 My driveway is not the easiest to get in and out of and the entrance has a nasty hump that has to be traversed.
 My concerns were well founded and even though I entered as slow as possible the bottom of the motorhome just grazed the top of the hump and broke the fresh water drain tap which hung just below the chassis.
 I ordered a replacement from CAK Tanks but the hump has got to go before I take it out again!
 It crossed my mind I should have had air suspension fitted to increase ground clearance?
 At the mid point of the wheelbase, the most likely area to bottom, clearance to the chassis is 6 inches.
 The tap outlet was slightly lower than this.
 It is possible to re-install the tap above chassis height and I intend to do this.
 It makes it less accessible but given access is not frequently required and that the worst highway obstructions are "sleeping policemen," which should be no higher than 4 inches, this should not be a problem.
 However on off road areas, care will be needed.

 Over the next few days I transferred our personal effects into our new possession and made sure I understood how the habitation equipment operated.
 I also replaced the broken drain tap installing it above chassis height.
 All this gave a good chance to look at build quality in detail and assess what if any extras we needed to fit.

 There is a variety of led lighting which you can set to suit the mood.
-Its location and switching points have been well thought out and all but the cooker extractor fan controls and main control panel are accessible from a wheelchair
+Its location and switching points have been well thought out and all but the cooker extractor fan controls and main control panel are accessible from a wheelchair.

 Layout click to enlarge

 The layout is to our design and it works very well.
-The 5ft settee can be converted into a double bed and we can sleep five if required although the overcab bed is a little claustrophobic.
+The 5ft settee can be converted into a double bed and we can sleep five if required although the over cab bed is a little claustrophobic.
 Both driver and passenger seats can be turned around, which with the 5ft settee and the wheelchair, seats six comfortably.
 Sliding doors can be used to shut off the rear compartment from the lounge.
 There is ample room for wheelchair movement without getting in each others way.
 The Auto Trail Mohican was cramped by comparison.

 To provide drainage, the wet room has a recessed floor covered by a wooden grill to maintain a level floor and comprises of a Thetford bench toilet, shower, hand basin and ceiling extractor fans.
-It is equipped with a folding shower door to provide access for the wheelchair.
+It is equipped with a full width folding shower door to provide access for the wheelchair.

-Energy sources are provided by 230 volt mains hook up, a 200APH maintenance free gel battery, a 750watt inverter and two 11Kgm refillable Gaslow bottles equipped with manual changeover.
+Energy sources are provided by 230 volt mains hook up, a 200APH maintenance free gel 12v battery, a 750watt inverter and two 11Kgm refillable Gaslow bottles equipped with manual changeover.
 Ample sockets, fuses and controls have been provided although I think the battery monitor is too simple.
 I would have preferred a battery monitoring system which gave battery voltages and charge and discharge currents.
-There is also no provision for charging the engine battery, a "Battery Master" will be required.
+There is also no provision for charging the engine battery.
+A "Battery Master" will be required.
 In addition to the Alde 3010 Compact boiler, which provides heating and hot water, other appliances comprise a Thetford N150 full sized fridge and a Spinflo Caprice oven, hob and grill.

 The main fresh water tank holds 200 litres with a similar capacity grey waste tank.
 There is also a reserve fresh water tank of 93 litres.